IChollet/ankh-fft/README.md

 ## ANKH
-ankh is a c++ implementation of the ANKH-FFT method.
+The ankh-fft code is a c++ implementation of the ANKH-FFT method presented in https://arxiv.org/abs/2212.08284 .
 This library aims at efficiently perform energy computation arising in molecular dynamics.

 # Dependencies
-ankh depends on both BLAS and FFTW3
+The ankh-fft code depends on both BLAS and FFTW3

 # Install and test
 In the root directory, change the BLAS and FFTW3 paths in ./tests/makefile